signalfx/integrations/lib-java/README.md

 ### DESCRIPTION

-This [repository](https://github.com/signalfx/integrations/tree/release/lib-java) contains libraries for instrumenting Java applications and reporting metrics to SignalFx, using Codahale Metrics.
+This <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/lib-java">repository</a> contains libraries for instrumenting Java applications and reporting metrics to SignalFx, using Codahale Metrics.

 You can also use the module `signalfx-java` to send metrics directly to SignalFx using protocol buffers, without using Codahale or Yammer metrics.